sentinelsat/sentinelsat/docs/cli.rst

 Command Line Interface
 ======================

-Sentinelsat provides a CLI `sentinelsat` to query and download multiple or single images.
+Sentinelsat provides a CLI :program:`sentinelsat` to query and download multiple or single images.

 Quickstart
 ----------